China’s AI app DeepSeek is trying to erase our genocide from history, Uyghurs warn

 Zumretary Arkin, 31, has not heard from her family since 2017, and like many Uyghurs, is aware her relatives are frequently detained and interrogated.

-So to see DeepSeek re-write her homeland’s history was “deeply worrying” and, like Ms Mahmut, represented a new way for China to erase Uyghur history.
+So to see DeepSeek rewrite her homeland’s history was “deeply worrying” to her and, like Ms Mahmut, she said it represented a new way for China to erase Uyghur history.

 “This sort of technology is replacing Google.
 It is where people go for research and information.
 This is deeply worrying,” Ms Arkin told The Independent.